Pramilachaudhary/Unsupervised-NLP-Project/MVP.md

 ## Method:

 After preprocessing a E-commerce company customer's reviews I selected the subset of the review text with rating below 4.
-I built an LDA model using sklearn with a base model of 4 topics using Tfdif.
+I built a LDA model using sklearn with a base model of 4 topics using Tfdif.
 Tuned the hyper parameters of the Tfdif to be max_df = 0.5 and  min_df = 0.05

 Here are the 4 topics with top ten terms: